vastbinderj/vastbinderj.github.io/source/_posts/2014-03-11-gvm-with-golang.markdown

 ### Notes

 I use gvm-prompt which comes with GVM to tell me which Golang enviroment I'm currently using.
-I've included my prompt for bash as sample.
+I've included my prompt for bash as a sample.

 {% codeblock lang:bash Sample Prompt Definition %}
 if["$(whoami)"='root']; then